Updated on by Daniel Twigg

 - store reporting data

-By creating these as separate APIs, and treating them as services, it allows for easier management and the ability to add new functionality in future releases without breaking users’ existing API usage.
+By creating these as separate APIs, and treating them as services, allows for easier management.
+As well as the ability to add new functionality in future releases without breaking users’ existing API usage.
 But how do we get these separate APIs to communicate with each other?

 This is where API Orchestration comes in.